National suicide prevention strategies in Australia

 - Standards and quality in suicide prevention.

-The action areas of the Strategy reciprocate the principles and frameworks outlined within The National Strategic Framework for Aboriginal and Torres Strait Islander Peoples’ Mental Health and Social and Emotional Wellbeing 2017-2023.
+The action areas of the strategy reciprocate the principles and frameworks outlined within The National Strategic Framework for Aboriginal and Torres Strait Islander Peoples’ Mental Health and Social and Emotional Wellbeing 2017-2023.
 This national framework includes nine guiding principles for Aboriginal and Torres Strait Islander peoples, which in turn align with and complement the priority areas of The Fifth National Mental Health and Suicide Prevention Plan (2017).

 Both the National Strategic Framework and Suicide Prevention Strategy are supported by the National Aboriginal and Torres Strait Islander Health Plan 2013-2023, which provides a long term, evidence based policy framework as part of the Council of Australian Governments’ (COAG) approach to Closing the Gap in Indigenous disadvantage.
 The plan addresses a range of health priorities including health enablers such as a culturally respectful and non-discriminatory health system, physical and chronic disease, and mental health and social and emotional wellbeing, and is based on a comprehensive holistic approach to health.
 These documents guide and complement the National Primary Health Care Strategic Framework (2013) to address the needs of Aboriginal and Torres Strait Islander peoples residing within specific PHNs.

-The National LGBTIQ+ Mental Health and Suicide Prevention Strategy
+National LGBTIQ+ Mental Health and Suicide Prevention Strategy

 Beyond Urgent: National LGBTIQ+ Mental Health and Suicide Prevention Strategy, developed by LGBTIQ+ Health Australia, outlines effective mental health and suicide prevention strategies for LGBTIQ+ people and communities.